 - Reduce Employee Training Time

 A tried-and-tested script can act as a guide for all your new customer service agents.
-Rather than wasting time learning communication phrases and tricks, they can simply refer to the ready-made scripts to save everyone’s valuable time.
+Rather than wasting time learning communication phrases and tricks, they can simply refer to the ready-made scripts and prepared documents to save everyone’s valuable time.

 Pro Tip: You can create an internal knowledge base for your employees where they can easily create, search and edit relevant customer service script templates.